Portland

 An assessment of population growth drivers in Portland reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by these projections, they utilise VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics suggest a median growth rate for regional areas nationally, with an expected increase of 799 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 5.5% over the 17-year period.
+Future projections anticipate a population increase just below the median of regional areas nationally, with an expected increase of 799 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 5.8% over 17 years.

 Frequently Asked Questions - Population